-The Facility Site is located in the Towns of Lyme and Brownville, Jefferson County, New York.
-The Facility Site is located within the NYSDEC Region 6 jurisdiction and the United States Geological Survey (USGS) 7.5 Minute Topographic Quadrangle of Dexter.
-Refer to Appendix E for additional Facility Site location information.
+The Facility Site is located in the Towns of Chateaugay and Burke, Franklin County, New York.
+The Facility Site is located within the NYSDEC Region 5 jurisdiction and the United States Geological Survey (USGS) 7.5 Minute Topographic Quadrangle of Burke and Chateaugay.
+Refer to Attachment E for additional Facility Site location information.

-The Facility proposes the installation of a solar array with a 100 megawatt (MW) generating capacity and associated electrical infrastructure, access roads, and security features.
-The general scope of work for the Facility which may result in soil disturbance includes, but is not limited to, site clearing, grading, horizontal directional drilling (HDD), and installation of electric utility infrastructure, access roads, and erosion and sediment controls.
+The Facility proposes the installation of a solar array with a 100-megawatt (MW) generating capacity and associated electrical infrastructure, access roads, and security features.
+The general scope of work for the Facility, which may result in soil disturbance includes, but is not limited to site clearing, grading, horizontal directional drilling (HDD), and installation of electric utility infrastructure, access roads, and erosion and sediment controls.

-The Facility Site consists of approximately 1,163 acres.
-The existing groundcover of the Facility Site is composed primarily of agricultural lands with a minor component of forested land t.
-The site topography is generally contiguous and moderately flat with undulating landform generally sloping down to the south and west.
-Refer to the Preliminary Design Drawings in Appendix F as well as Appendix E for additional Facility Site land cover, environmental resource, and topographic information.
+The Facility Site consists of approximately 1,472 acres.
+The existing groundcover of the Facility Site is composed primarily of grasslands forest, and agricultural lands.
+The site topography is moderately flat generally sloping down from south and north.
+Refer to the Preliminary Design Drawings in Attachment F as well as Attachment E for additional Facility Site land cover, environmental resource, and topographic information.

-The Facility Site discharges to Horse Creek and Guffin Creek, as well as their associated tributaries, and on-site and off-site wetlands.
-Stormwater then discharges in a south-southwesterly direction toward Guffin Bay and ultimately the Saint Lawrence River.
+The Facility Site discharges to the Chateaugay River and Allen Brook, as well as their associated tributaries, and on-site and off-site wetlands.
+Stormwater then discharges in a north-northeasterly direction toward Lake Saint-Louis and ultimately the Saint Lawrence River.
 The Facility Site does not discharge to any 303(d) waterbody segments listed in Appendix E of GP-0-20-001.
 The Facility is not located within a restricted watershed, an AA or AA-s watershed, or any Principal or Primary aquifers.